SECA MISSION AND EXPECTED SCHOOL-WIDE LEARNING RESULTS

 - Strong personal desire and determination to attend a four-year university

-- Excellent potential to prosper, with support, both academically and socially, in a highly rigorous College Preparatory (Honors) and/or Advanced Placement curriculum at the Academy, and is fully transferable (IGETC Protocol) college classes
+- Excellent potential to prosper, with support, both academically and socially, in a highly rigorous College Preparatory (Honors) and/or Advanced Placement curriculum at the Academy, and fully transferable (IGETC Protocol) college classes

 From those students who demonstrate the required academic potential, at least 75% of our students should meet one or more of the following at-risk mission-based criteria: